Han Solo represents a neutrophil in Immunology Wars. The first into battle, but often ends up being overrun by imperial troops!

 Not only do neutrophils help clear the threat themselves, they also release a wide array of chemical messengers called cytokines and chemokines, which recruit other cells of the immune system to the inflammatory site, including dendritic cells, B- and T-lymphocytes and Natural Killer cells.
 Neutrophils therefore play a pivotal role in the immune response.

-3D rendering of a neutrophil Neutrophils are multilobed, granular cells, shown in this 3D rendering.
+Neutrophils are multilobed, granular cells, shown in this 3D rendering.

 Individuals with too few neutrophils, a condition known as neutropenia are susceptible to infections as they are unable to fight off the pathogens effectively.